foreverphoenix/the-phoenix-flavour/content/tpf/documentation/waccf-surgery.md

 - **Edits to the Diplomatic Immunity quest.** WACCF expands the conditions for remaining undiscovered in the Thalmor embassy a little.
 For one, it replaces the vanilla Hooded Thalmor Robes with Thalmor Robes and a separate Thalmor Hood (as per the previous feature).
 You can also wear other Thalmor Robes (found in the wild or crafted with MCE) for the same effect.
 - **Furniture containers.** WACCF expands the variability of items found in various furniture contains such as wardrobes or end tables.
 - **Misc Item and Ingestible edits.** WACCF tweaks the weight and value for many items to be more consistent or sensible.
+- **Levelled List tweaks.** Kept almost everything that is not already covered by Open World Loot.
-- **NPC and Leveled List tweaks.** These are staying for now and may be adjusted/removed in the future.
+- **NPC tweaks.** These are staying for now and may be adjusted/removed in the future.
 - **Enchanting tweaks.** Also staying for now, to be adjusted.
 - **Projectile tweaks.** Because why not.